Working with GitHub

 How to contribute

-There are two ways you can contribute to the Istio documentation:
+There are three ways you can contribute to the Istio documentation:

 If you want to edit an existing page, you can open up the page in your browser and select the Edit This Page on GitHub option from the gear menu at the top right of each page.
 This takes you to GitHub to edit and submit the changes.